tstranex/u2f/README.md

 # Go FIDO U2F Library

-A server side implemetation of the FIDO U2F specification in GO, based on [tstranex/u2f](https://github.com/tstranex/u2f).
+A server side implementation of the FIDO U2F specification in GO, based on [tstranex/u2f](https://github.com/tstranex/u2f).

-This fork alters the API to simply handle multiple tokens, and to correspond better to the U2F Javascript specification.
+This fork alters the API to simply handle multiple tokens, and to correspond better to the U2F JavaScript specification.

 This also includes a virtual token implementation for integration testing, see [virtualkey_test.go](virtualkey_test.go) for an example.

 ## Features

 - Native Go implementation
-- No dependancies other than the Go standard library
+- No dependencies other than the Go standard library
 - Token attestation certificate verification

 ## Usage